oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

-# Deploy a SQL Firewall policy in Data Safe
+# Create and enforce a SQL Firewall policy in Data Safe

 ## Introduction

-In this lab, you create a SQL Firewall policy for the `APP_USER` database user.
-You then create a collection of allowed SQL statements for `APP_USER` and test that the user cannot run them on the target database.
+In this lab, you create and enforce a SQL Firewall policy for the `APP_USER` database user.
+You begin by using Data Safe and Database Actions to create a collection of allowed SQL statements for `APP_USER`.
 This collection is referred to as the *allow-list*.
-Lastly, you add a violation SQL statement to the allow-list.
+Next, you test that `APP_USER` cannot run any other statement on the target database.
+Lastly, you add a SQL statement from the violation log to the allow-list.

 Estimated Lab Time: 20 minutes